-In 1985 model coaches, a second dual powerline monitor is located in the shoreline/utility box (figure 4-10).
+In 1985 and 1986 model coaches, a second dual powerline monitor is located in the shoreline/utility box (figure 4-9).
 Now you will know immediately if there is reversed polarity or an unsatisfactory ground in the shoreline source.

-AC Circuit Breaker Panels
+AC Circuit Breaker Panel and Distribution Panel

-Two main ac circuit breaker panels are located within the curb-side closet adjacent to the galley closet.
-Refer to figures 4-5 and 4-6 for identification and location of load center distribution panel board and 30 A. shoreline circuit breakers, respectively.
+The main ac circuit breaker panel is located in the lower portion of the road-side closet behind the galley.
+Refer to figure 4-6 for identification and location of load center distribution panel board.